Skip to content

 The third and final chamber is called the Red Chamber, and you will be approaching the secure walkway’s end.
 The chamber is a marvellous journey on its own, taking you to the original gallery carved by the underground river that flowed in the same place over 6 million years ago.

-Whether it is the winter sports or the grandiose landscapes and places, the Rhone-Alpes region should be on the top of your travel list.
+Whether it is the winter sports or the grandiose landscapes and places, the Rhone-Alpes region should be at the top of your travel list.
 Full of amazing things to do and many activities for both adults and children, the Rhone-Alpes is fun for the whole family.

 Leave a comment